jessycaramosf/FantasticAdventureV2/README.md

 ### About the game

-Fantastic Adventure is a 2D arcade game developed with Python.
+Fantastic Adventure is a 2D arcade game developed in Python.
-The game has one level and the aim of the level is not to be hit by the rocks, while colect fruits to earn points.
+The game features one level where players must avoid rocks and collect fruits to earn points.

 I hope you enjoy it!